s1lvax/route/README.md

 # Route

-Route is a platform that allows users to easily connect and share their projects, skills, and resources in one centralized place.
+Route is a platform that allows users to easily share their favourite links, tech skills and GitHub stats in one centralized place.

 ![Route Logo](https://i.imgur.com/KtVWxtM.png)

 [![Chat](https://img.shields.io/discord/1003691521280856084?label=chat&logo=discord&color=7289da)](https://discord.gg/m69DSNbu)

-## Features
+## 🎮 Features

 - Showcase your favorite links like Linktree
 - Showcase your Tech Stack with a cool design
 - Automatically show your Github stats
 - Shareable link at `https://route2.dev/yourusername`

-## Tech Stack
+## 🔮 Tech Stack

 - **FullStack Framework**: SvelteKit
 - **Styling**: Shadcn-Svelte && Tailwind
 - **Database**: PostgresQL (Prisma as ORM)

-## How to Contribute
+## 🫂 How to Contribute

 1. Clone the project